lazytiger/trojan-rs/README.md

     -A, --remote-addr <remote-addr>          http backend server address [default: 127.0.0.1:80]
 ```

-For a server [-M server], the following parameter is required
+For a server [-M server], the following parameters are required
 * -c certificate file
 * -k private key file
-* -d dns cache time
+* -d DNS cache time
-* -A backend http server address
+* -A backend HTTP server address

-For a proxy [-M proxy] , the following parameter is required
+For a proxy [-M proxy], the following parameters are required
 * -h trojan server address

 common parameters as following:
-* -i max idle time in seconds udp conections
+* -i max idle time in seconds UDP connections
 * -l log file path, is not specified log to console.
 * -L log level
-* -a listen address
+* -a listening address
 * -m marker used for OUTPUT identification, you could use it in iptables
-* -p password for handshake, server mode may provide more than one
+* -p password for the handshake, server mode may provide more than one
 * -M mode selection

 ## IPTABLES settings.